bengtfrost/langchain-python-code/README.md

-The code repository for the _LangChain Programming For Beginners_ book by _Nathan Sebhastian_.
+Added MistralAI code and customized _LangChain Programming For Beginners_ scripts from _Nathan Sebhastian_.

 Before running the scripts, install the required dependencies using pip as shown below: